 About Megan Boler

 Megan Boler is Full Professor in the Department of Social Justice Education, at the Ontario Institute of Studies in Education (OISE) at the University of Toronto.
-She is Affiliate Faculty of the Center for the Study of United States, the Knowledge Media Design Institute, Cinema Studies, and Institute for Women’s and Gender Studies also at UT.
+She is Affiliate Faculty of Innis College, the Center for the Study of United States, Cinema Studies, and Institute for Women’s and Gender Studies also at UT.
 Her books include Feeling Power: Emotions and Education (Routledge 1999); Democratic Dialogue in Education: Troubling Speech, Disturbing Silences (M. Boler, ed., Peter Lang 2004); and Digital Media and Democracy: Tactics in Hard Times (MIT Press 2010).
 She is co-editor of two recent books, DIY Citizenship: Social Media and Critical Making (MIT Press 2013) and Discerning Critical Hope in Educational Practices (Routledge 2013) eds.
 Bozalek, Leibowitz, Carollissen and Boler.

-Her current research on affect and algorithms and the psychology of microtargeting displayed by computational propaganda.
+Her current research focuses on affect, algorithms and the psychology of micro-targeting displayed by computational propaganda.
 This work focuses on the ways in which social media modulates public affects and emotions, and questions regarding the changing modes of the socio-economic logic of psyops (and how this military combination of behavioral science with big data) mirrors corporate practices as revealed in the agendas of Facebook and YouTube.

-Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, media studies at the University of Toronto.
+Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, and media studies at the University of Toronto.